-Moderation is the process of teachers sharing their expectations and understanding of curriculum levels with each other in order to improve the consistency of their decisions about student learning (http://assessment.tki.org.nz/Overall-teacher-judgement/Using-a-range-of-information).
+Moderation is the process of teachers sharing their expectations, knowledge and understanding of curriculum levels with each other in order to improve the consistency of their decisions about student learning (http://assessment.tki.org.nz/Overall-teacher-judgement).

 Samples of work are often analysed/discussed/negotiated in pairs/small groups.
-This is moderation and agreement over rating regarding ākonga samples of work should be reached.
+This is moderation, and agreement about rating ākonga samples of work should be reached.

 Robust/valid data1